dj-piplup/vanilla-kudoboard/readme.md

 `VITE_SITE_BANNER` is the title that goes on the banner at the top of the page

+`VITE_SITE_SPLASH_TEXT` is the text that appears on the splash screen

+`VITE_SITE_SPLASH_CONTINUE` is the text that appears on the button for moving past the splash screen

 `VITE_SITE_GAP` is the amount of px between each card.
 Normally, this is a style, but it gets used in the masonry calculations.

 `VITE_SITE_MAX_COL_COUNT` is the maximum amount of columns the layout can distribute into